louisfghbvc/Leetcode/README.md

 │      [Like] Check If a String Is a Valid Sequence from Root to Leaves Path in a Binary Tree.cpp │
 └─Two Pointers
+        1498.
+[Like And Useful]Number of Subsequences That Satisfy the Given Sum Condition.cpp
         15. [Like And Useful]3Sum.cpp
         16. [Like And Useful]3Sum Closest.cpp
         283. [Like]Move Zeroes.cpp
+        287. [Like And UseFul] Find the Duplicate Number.cpp
         75. Sort Colors.cpp
         844. Backspace String Compare.cpp
+        957. [Like] Prison Cells After N Days.cpp
         977. Squares of a Sorted Array.cpp
         986. [Like] Interval List Intersections.cpp
 ```